Human trophy collecting: Other examples

 Well, these white guys would sometimes take the dog-tag chain and fill that up with ears.
 For different reasons.
 They would take the ear off to make sure the VC was dead.
 And to confirm that they had a kill.
 And to put some notches on they guns.
 If we were movin' through the jungle, they'd just put the bloody ear on the chain and stick the ear in their pocket and keep on going.
 Wouldn't take time to dry it off.
 Then when we get back, they would nail 'em up on the walls to our hootch, you know, as a trophy.
-They was rotten and stinkin' after awhile, and finally we make 'em take 'em down.
+They was rotten and stinkin' after a while, and finally we make 'em take 'em down.

 Trade

 Trophy skulls with purported colonial-era ethnic engravings were widely sold online at various platforms.
 In 2005, Royal Malaysian Customs Department seized 16 human skulls with engravings that were purported to originate from northwest of West Kalimantan province, somewhere between Pontianak and the Sarawak border, and bound for an unknown buyer in Australia.
 These seized skulls were transferred to Sarawak State Museum in 2015.